+- Flip-flop, sandals, or open toes shoes

+- Sweatpants/Leggings

-- Flip-flop, sandals, or open toes of any type - Halter tops - Sweatpants - Leggings - > Tight, revealing or otherwise inappropriate clothing - Clothing that is ripped, frayed, stained or messy
+- Tight, revealing or otherwise inappropriate clothing

+- Clothing that is frayed or ripped

 Students who report to school inappropriately attired will be asked to leave school to change clothes.
 Any questions regarding appropriate summer dress should be directed to Campus Director.